bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 ```

 ## Your experiments
-* From now on you are on your own.
-May the force be with you...
+* It's now up to you to keep on exploring.
+May the force be with you!
+* This tutorial was made with love in October 2018.
+It is the kind of tutorial I wish I had to learn programming back when I started coding,
+I hope you enjoy learning from it as much as I did creating it.
+* Montreal 01/12/2018
 * [P5JS online editor](https://editor.p5js.org/)

 **MIT Licensed | © 2018-2019 Bernat Ferragut All Right Reserved | [bernatferragut.com](http://bernatferragut.com/)**